MicrosoftDocs/power-automate-docs/articles/desktop-flows/getting-started-freeorg.md

 1. Add a **Copy file** action to copy the currently selected file to the desired location.
 In this example, the destination folder is called **Backup**.

     > [!NOTE]
-    > If If a secondary drive isn't available, select a different destination folder for copied file.
+    > If a secondary drive isn't available, select a different destination folder for the copied file.

     ![The Copy file action.](media\getting-started-freeorg\getting-started-freeorg-copy-files.png)